 Languages Required: Excellent command of written and spoken English;

-Start Date:
+Start Date: TBD

 Duration of the Contract: Up to 40 working days within 12 months period

+Background and Context:

 Expert to provide advisory services to the Minister of IDPs from Occupies Territories, Labour, Health and Social Affairs of Georgia and to help deliver reforms to strengthen policy making and implementation through increasing the effectiveness of policy delivery and establishing a central “Delivery Unit” in the Ministry.
 This Unit will directly support the Minister in carrying out the Ministry priorities in selected areas (listed below).
 Expert will provide direct support and advice to the establishment and operations of the Unit and related systems during implementation.

+Duties and Responsibilities:

+The scope of work for the International Consultant will include, but may not be limited, to:

 The objectives of this technical assistance will be to (1) establish the institutional framework for improving policy implementation and delivery of government priorities on Labour, health and social affairs, (2) facilitate high-level dialogue on the identification of priority outcome indicators and associated delivery challenges, (3) establish a monitoring system and indicators for tracking progress on policy reform; and (4) develop institutional capacities for monitoring and communicating with relevant stakeholders on progress.
 The Unit will focus on ensuring delivery of a set of policy outcomes in the following priority areas: Labor and Employment (with a focus on youth and women employment), Labor Inspection and Labor Rights, Child Welfare and Social Services, Healthcare.

-Professional experience required:
+Deliverables:

+Recruitment Qualifications and Competencies:

+Education: At least Master’s degree in social sciences, public policy or other related fields (minimum requirement).

 At least 5 years’ overall professional experience;

 Demonstrated experience in implementing Delivery Units or similar projects in the center of the government in at least two (2) projects;